Turn Your AncestryDNA Data into Medication Safety Insights

 • Medication checklist: 48 named medications with CPIC guideline actions.

-• Confidence indicator: your report clearly states how many markers were available and the resulting confidence level.
+• Confidence indicator: Decode+ clearly states how many markers were available and the resulting confidence level.

 Built on CPIC Clinical Guidelines